 Worse yet if you tighten it too much it can flatten the wire and not allow it to pass through the liner.
 I’ve had this happen to me and in this case, you’ll have to remove the flattened wire and loosen the tensioner.

 Having the tensioner too tight can also cause the wire to break and cause a ball of wire to build up commonly referred to as a bird’s nest.
 To fix this loosen the tension on the wire and do some test welds.

 4. Using the Wrong Rollers

-For example if you’re using an .035 wire and you have an .045 roller its probably not going to work the best at pulling the wire through the welder.
+For example, if you’re using a .035 wire and you have a .045 roller it’s probably not going to work the best at pulling the wire through the welder.

 5. Liner is Plugged Up

 The liner could also be causing your problems as well.
 One big problem with welders is that they create a lot of dirt and dust that can land on the wire as if feeds through the machine.

 Over time this dust and dirt can begin to fill up and plug the liner keeping the wire from passing through the welder.